NASA vehicle arrives at the south pole of the Moon in 2023 to search for water

 The Viper, which will be launched aboard a Falcon Heavy rocket from the private company SpaceX, will study a lunar surface of approximately 93 square kilometers.

-During the mission, samples will be taken from at least three locations in carefully selected areas, which will provide greater understanding of a wide range of different types of lunar environments, NASA said.
+During the mission, samples will be taken from at least three sites in carefully selected areas, which will provide greater understanding of a wide range of different types of lunar environments, NASA said.

+NASA vehicle arrives at the south pole of the Moon in 2023 to search for water

 The Viper team will seek to analyze the characteristics of the ice and other resources, using sensors and the onboard rover drill.